 Obesity: Excess weight increases the risk of pancreatic cancer.

-Physical inactivity: The lack of physical activity is a risk factor.
+Physical inactivity: Lack of physical activity is a risk factor.

 Chronic Pancreatitis: The presence of chronic inflammation of the pancreas increases the risk of pancreatic cancer.
 One study showed that individuals with chronic pancreatitis had a standardized incidence ratio (the ratio of observed to expected cases) of 26.3.